From the archive

 Note: niyog is notably calorie-dense, but the majority of its fat is composed of medium-chain triglycerides (MCTs) and lauric acid — types of fat metabolized differently from the long-chain saturated fats found in animal products.

 High dietary fiber.
 One cup of shredded niyog meat provides about 7g of dietary fiber — nearly 25% of the recommended daily intake.
-This supports digestive health, helps regulate blood sugar, and promotes a lasting feeling of fullness.
+That fiber can help make meals feel more filling.

 Rich in trace minerals.
 Niyog is one of the best food sources of manganese, a mineral essential for bone health and enzyme function.
 It also provides meaningful amounts of copper, iron, and selenium, which are involved in immune function and antioxidant defense.